wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/use-cases.rst

       $ touch /tmp/newfile.txt

 #.
-Add the text “new addition” and wait for 3 minutes:
+Add the text “new addition” and wait for *3 minutes*:

    .. code-block:: console